rlawrenc/cosc_304/README.md

 Login with your CWL user id and password.

-PrairieLearn online system (Connect with your CWL): https://plcanary.ok.ubc.ca/
+PrairieLearn online system (login with your CWL): https://plcanary.ok.ubc.ca/

 ## Course Description
 **Official Calendar:** Databases from a user's perspective: querying with SQL, designing with UML, and using programs to analyze data.
 Construction of database-driven applications and websites and experience with current database technologies.
 Completion of COSC 121 is recommended.